 Schedule – The project schedule tells you “how” you will complete the project.
 The schedule describes the activities required, the sequence of the work, who is assigned to the work, an estimate of how much effort is required, when the work is due, and other information of interest to the project manager.
 The schedule allows the project manager to identify the work required to complete the project and also allows the project manager to monitor the work to determine if the project is on schedule.

 Scope – Scope is the way that you describe the boundaries of the project.
 It defines what the project will deliver and what it will not deliver.
-For larger projects, it can include the organizations affected, the transactions affected, the data types included, etc. See 5.0.1 Defining Scope for more information.
+For larger projects, it can include the organizations affected, the transactions affected, the data types included, etc. See 5.0.1 Defining Scope in the TenStep Project Management Process for more information.